lambdaclass/concrete/ROADMAP.md

    - Update `docs/IGNORED_RESULT.md`, `docs/MEMORY_GUARANTEES.md`, and
      `docs/KNOWN_HOLES.md` when fixed; the closing gate must prove the previous false-green `check_ignored_result.sh` coverage hole is sealed.

+13b. **Close H11: by-value projection of a non-`Copy` sub-place must not copy.**
+   This is the remaining open conservation hole.
+Today `let g = w.f;` and `let g = arr[i];` over a non-`Copy` field/element project a value out of a place without invalidating the original owner, so the same linear value can be owned twice.
+The fix must be position-aware, not a blanket field/index
+   rejection: `&w.f`, `&mut w.f`, `w.f.copy_method()`, `arr[i] = v`, and reads
+   of `Copy` fields/elements stay legal; only a by-value move of a non-`Copy` sub-place is rejected.
+Concrete has no partial moves, so the source-level rule is: move the whole owner through destructuring or an explicit ownership-transfer API; borrow sub-places when you need scoped access.
+Extend `scripts/tests/check_linear_conservation.sh` with rejecting rows for non-`Copy` field/index projection and positive rows for Copy reads, borrows, method calls that do not move the sub-place, and assignment forms.
+Close `docs/KNOWN_HOLES.md` H11 only when the gate asserts the previous reproducer fails.

+13c. **Write the value-flow conservation spec and make it a feature gate requirement.** The linearity work has three distinct failure classes: discard (a value vanishes), conservation (a value duplicates or aliases), and scope (a value falls out of nested control flow).
+Turn that into a small normative spec, not a prose afterthought: every expression/statement form must say whether it copies, moves, borrows, consumes, initializes storage, overwrites storage, or rejects.
+The spec must cover at least identifiers, calls, method receivers, returns, array literals, struct literals, destructuring, field/index projection, field/index assignment, functional update, match scrutinees, `?`, `defer`, and wildcard patterns.
+Future syntax cannot land without adding a conservation/discard/scope row to the relevant gate.
+Add `docs/VALUE_FLOW_CONSERVATION.md` and make it the canonical bridge between `docs/OWNERSHIP_MODEL.md`, `check_linear_discard.sh`, `check_linear_conservation.sh`, and `check_linear_nested_scope.sh`.

 2a.
 Add qualified name access and import aliases for module hygiene.
 Phase 5 closed the core modules/imports/visibility surface, but daily use still has